-Western University Fire Safety staff will be conducting fire drills across campus starting February 27 through March 10, 2018.
+Western University Fire Safety staff will be conducting fire drills across campus starting in February 2019.

 Building occupants are reminded that University Policy requires a FULL EVACUATION upon activation of the fire alarm system.